Janbinkowski96/Case_study/Task_3/README.md

 Case study: task 3
 ==============================

-Write a SQL query, in which you will retrieve the information about the students who scored a 4 and above on their algebra exam.
+The goal is to write a SQL query, in which you will retrieve the information about the students who scored a 4 and above on their algebra exam.

 **To create database run make_database.py script in project directory.**

         python3 src/data/make_database.py

+Final report is available from [here](reports/Final_report.md).

 Project Organization
 ------------